circleci/circleci-docs/jekyll/_cci2/security.md

   build needs and rotate secrets regularly.
   - It is important to rotate secrets regularly in your organization, especially as team members come and go.
   - Rotating secrets regularly means your secrets are only active for a certain amount of time, helping to reduce possible risks if keys are compromised.
   - Ensure the secrets you _do_ use are of limited scope - with only enough permissions for the purposes of your build.
-Consider carefully adjudicating the role and permission systems of other platforms you use outside of CircleCI; for example, when using something such as IAM permissions on AWS, you should ensure that you properly assign authorization levels on a per user basis.
+Consider carefully adjudicating the role and permission systems of other platforms you use outside of CircleCI; for example, when using something such as IAM permissions on AWS, or Github's [Machine User](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users) feature.
 - Sometimes user misuse of certain tools might accidentally print secrets to stdout which will land in your logs.
 Please be aware of:
   - running `env` or `printenv` which will print all your environment variables to stdout.
   - literally printing secrets in your codebase or in your shell with `echo`.